 Careless driving that results in someone’s death is normally charged as a misdemeanor known as motor vehicle homicide.
 However, drunk driving that results in a fatality is usually charged as manslaughter in the state of Nebraska.
 Prior DUIs can trigger much more severe sentences.

 An experienced and aggressive attorney can attack the prosecution’s case and position you to avoid a conviction or limit the punishment.
-The DUI lawyers of Berry Law Firm welcome the toughest cases, including felony DUI.
+The DUI lawyers of Berry Law welcome the toughest cases, including felony DUI.
 Contact our Lincoln or Omaha law office today to discuss your situation.

 Lincoln DUI Vehicular Homicide Lawyers